octfx/mediawiki-extension-Plausible/README.md

 }
 ```

+Alternatively this function can be called with the number of days to calculate the views over, e.g. `mw.ext.plausible.topPages( 30 )`.
+This is _expensive_  as no caching is employed.

 2. `mw.ext.plausible.pageData( titles, days )`
 Returns the page views for the given titles over the last N days.
 Example: